Frequently Asked Questions

 Q: What classes do I need to take to go to _____ school?

-A: What health career you are looking at pursuing will determine what classes you need to take as prerequisites.
-You can look at the profiles for each profession under the Careers section of our website, but we also recommend that you come in to talk to one of the Pre-Health Peer Advisors to go into more detail and to make a plan.
+A: The health career you are looking at pursuing will determine what classes you need to take as prerequisites.
+You can look at the profiles for each profession under the Pre-Health Careers section of our website (on the right sidebar), but we also recommend that you come in to talk to one of the pre-health peer advisors to go into more detail and to make a plan.

 Q: What order should I take my classes, and what series should I start first?